Sukkot: Simchat Beit HaShoevah water-drawing celebration

-The Simchat Beit HaShoeivah, meaning “The Celebration of the House of Drawing Water,” was historically considered the most joyous event during the Second Temple period.
+The Simchat Beit HaShoeivah, meaning "The Celebration of the House of Drawing Water," was historically considered the most joyous event during the Second Temple period.
 It was such a renowned celebration that the Talmud states, "One who never saw the Water-Drawing Celebration has never seen joy in his life".

 The celebration drew Jewish families, including scholars, farmers, and merchants, from distant lands such as Syria, Egypt, and Babylonia, who converged upon the Temple Mount for eight days of non-stop celebration.
 The festivities began on the close of the first day of Sukkot, following the afternoon offering, and lasted through the night until the morning offerings.
 To accommodate the crowds, Temple workers constructed large wooden bleachers on the courtyard walls, creating separation for women on the higher levels and men below.
 The celebration was famously lit by candelabras, whose enormous lanterns filled all of Jerusalem with light like day.
 The atmosphere was defined by loud music provided by Priests sounding trumpets and Levites playing instruments like lyres, flutes, and cymbals.
-A major spectacle involved distinguished elders, recognized by their long white beards, who sang, danced wildly, performed acrobatic feats, and juggled.
+A major spectacle involved distinguished elders, recognised by their long white beards, who sang, danced wildly, performed acrobatic feats, and juggled.
 The most illustrious sage, Rabban Shimon ben Gamliel, who presided over the supreme court, would famously juggle eight flaming torches.

 The actual water-drawing ritual that gave the celebration its name occurred at dawn.
 Fresh water was drawn from the Siloam Spring, located outside Jerusalem.
 As the flasks of water were brought into the Temple through the Water Gate, trumpets sounded fanfare.
 On Sukkot, a kohen (priest) would pour a flask of this freshly drawn water onto the corner of the altar, along with the regular morning offering.

 Following the Temple's destruction, Jews continued to remember the event by gathering to sing and tell stories.
 A powerful modern renewal began in Brooklyn, N.Y., in the fall of 1980, when the Lubavitcher Rebbe instructed that the celebration could start on the first night of Sukkot, accompanied by voices, since there was no Temple or Levite orchestra.
 This sparked a movement where hundreds of Jews danced and sang in the streets until dawn.
 The Rebbe endorsed the movement, establishing a new institution of Jewish life that continues yearly, providing a little taste of the celebration in the Temple.